gabrielotsuka/HTTPServer/README.md

 # HTTPServer
 Project meant to study more about HTTP Servers.
-The final objective of this study is to be able to create a HTTP Server with an API that downloads a file in some directory of the server.
+The final objective of this study is to be able to create a HTTP File Server which the browser can download a file stored in the root directory of the server.
 Till that, there will be other simpler side projects described in the next topics:
 <br /><br />

 ### General requirements